 Firstly, you should hire a personal injury lawyer to represent you in your claim.

-Step 2: Provide to your lawyer all the information they need
+Step 2: Provide your lawyer with all the information they need

 Your lawyer must establish the facts surrounding your case, to be able to build you a compelling case for compensation.
 This means that you must provide all the information they need, including any witness details you have, or any evidence.
 You will also need to sign a consent form, which will grant your solicitor permission to access your medical records and communicate with the other side on your behalf throughout the claims process.